Definition and function of stablecoins

 This makes them ideal for payments, remittances and as a tool to protect against the volatility of other cryptocurrencies.

-Main mechanisms for maintaining stability
+Main mechanisms to maintain stability

-To ensure stability, stablecoins are linked to reserve assets such as fiat currencies, commodities, or cryptocurrencies.
+To ensure stability, stablecoins are linked to reserve assets such as fiat currencies, commodities or cryptocurrencies.

 Stablecoin backup models